SWCS Emerging Leaders Program: Grow your career, grow the conservation movement.

 • One year of complimentary SWCS membership and access to all membership benefits, including:

-• A Subscription to the Journal of Soil and Water Conservation
+• Subscriptions to the Journal of Soil and Water Conservation and Society & Natural Resources

 • Access to a network of mentors and a local chapter

-• SWCS tools like the Conservation Media Library, our membership directory, webinars, Conservation NewsBriefs, an event-planning toolkit, and more!
+• SWCS tools like our membership directory, webinars, and more!

-• Discounts on SWCS publications, Journal page charges, and SWCS Career Center job postings
+• Discounts on SWCS publications, journal page charges and APCs, swag, and SWCS Career Center job postings

 • SWCS monthly member newsletter, the Conservogram

-• Complimentary registration to the 80th SWCS International Annual Conference
+• Invitation to and recognition at the 81st SWCS International Annual Conference

 • Conservation Events Planning Certificate (for those who host conservation activities)